Group completions and the homotopical monadicity theorem: The homotopical context

 \subsection{\autoref{ass4}: group completions}

+The failings of the monad $\GA$ documented in \autoref{critical} are compensated for and related to the fact that no notion of group completion was relevant to the homotopical monadicity theorem of \cite{KMZ0}.
+However, the notion of group completion used throughout iterated loop space theory requires clarification.
 A priori, the following curious definition has nothing at all to do with groups or with \autoref{ass1}.
-It formalizes the properties of the notions used throughout iterated loop space theory, and groups do appear prominently in examples.\footnote{We thank Dustin Clausen for noticing serious sloppiness in our first version of the definition.}
+It formalizes the relevant properties of group completion, and groups do appear prominently in examples.\footnote{We thank Dustin Clausen for noticing serious sloppiness in our first version of the definition.}

 \begin{defn} We abstract what we mean by notions of grouplike objects and group completions in a category $\sT$ with a subcategory of weak equivalences.
 We mean that we have a category $\sH$ with a forgetful functor $\bU\colon \sH \rtarr \sT$ together with a full subcategory $\sH_{gp}$ of $\sH$, whose objects are called grouplike.
 We say that a map $f$ in $\sH$ is a weak equivalence if $\bU f$ is a weak equivalence in $\sT$ and we require that objects of $\sH$ weakly equivalent to grouplike objects be grouplike.